domluna/JuliaFormatter.jl/docs/src/style.md

 ## Print

-This stage prints the mutated `PTree`.
+This stage prints the mutated `FST`.